PiggyAwesome/useless/README.md

-Yo mamma so fat she got a parking ticket for standing at a crosswalk
+Yo mamma so fat she's got more Chins than a Hong Kong phone book.